scorpion3dd/symfony7_mvc_demo/README.md

   traditional approaches.
 As a developer, focus on maintaining high standards and taking responsibility specifically in the new code working on. `SonarQube` gives the tools to set high standards and take pride in knowing that code meets those standards.
+- Using `containerization`, an operating system virtualization method that allows applications to run and work in isolated environments called containers.
+- `Containerization` is a popular approach in software development due to its efficiency, convenience, and portability, allowing developers and operations professionals to efficiently manage applications and infrastructure.
+- `Containers` - package an application along with everything necessary for its operation: code, dependencies, libraries and settings, providing a reliable and portable runtime environment.
+- Using a `Makefile` in a project helps speed up development, makes it easier to maintain, and makes your code more portable, making it an important tool in a software developer's toolkit.
-- `optimal automated process for releasing software releases` use the principle of `CI / CD` in `Bitbucket Pipelines` use an integrated CI/CD service built into Bitbucket, which allows to `automatically build, test, and even deploy code` based on a configuration file in repository, in `Docker containers in the Cloud`.
+- `optimal automated process for releasing software releases` use the principle of `CI / CD` in `Jenkins` and `Bitbucket Pipelines` use an integrated CI/CD service built into Bitbucket, which allows to `automatically build, test, and even deploy code` based on a configuration file in repository, in `Docker containers in the Cloud`.
 - the application uses `advanced measures and solutions to ensure the security` of the application itself,